-NYWIFT Night Out with GFS Roster - Tuesday, October 16th, 2018
+NYWIFT Night Out with NYC Women Filmmakers - Monday, November 12th, 2018

 Are you a member of this great organization?
 Interested in becoming one?
 Join us for our monthly NYWIFT Night Out!
-This month is a special Night Out hosted by our friends at Ghetto Film School’s Roster.
+This month is a special Night Out with our friends at NYC Women Filmmakers.
 As always, all NYWIFT members are welcome and encouraged to attend and mix, mingle and get to know our dynamic and talented members and staff in an informal setting.

 "As always and even more so today, women in our business are taking up the mantle of courage and truth-telling and consciousness, and they move and inspire me.
 We are awake now in a way we have never been before."